Your physician may order a “Start of Care” with Home Health Care, to provide care after a change in your health.

 9) Don’t undervalue safety and technique verses ‘ability’.
 Too often I have seen at discharge that someone was rated “supervision” or “Mod I”, when they should have been “Contact Guard”.
 As I tell my teenagers all the time “just because you can, doesn’t mean you should”.
 Many of these “Mod I” designations were performed unsafely with poor technique.
 These measurements affect reimbursement and ratings.
 When we assess correctly we help demonstrate our (and the patient’s) hard work and achievement.

 Resources to assist with a great “Start of Care”:

 Check my new 57 page Ebook for home health clinicians, packed with evidence based information, and 30 printable handouts you can use for your patient care- including a Start of Care Cheat Sheet!

 Click this link for a quick overview of the Oasis Assessment.

 I would love know what you think!
 What is the most difficult part of the assessment for you?
 Do you have any tips to share?
-Subscribe to the blog for weekly tips and information!
+Subscribe to the blog for a few more printable FREEBIES, senior health tips and information!